 What I really want to take note of is that interpersonal communication is SPONTANEOUS by all parties involved.
 Afterall, isn’t real language in the real word spontaneous by nature?
 YES!
 It is.
 So what can we do as classroom language teachers to provide opportunities for students to participate in this type of communication?
 Here are some ideas.

-ASL Improv – Give students a topic like going to the park or your first trip to Disneyland then have them talk.
-I like to place students in random groups if I am shorter on time and partners if I have more time.
+Give students a topic like going to the park or your first trip to Disneyland then have them talk.
+Place students in random groups.
 I have groups come to the front.
 I show them their topic and set a timer.
-I have them chat until they run out of language or go off topic.
-I then make it a competition to see which group can talk for the longest amount of time.
+Students chat until they run out of language or go off topic.
+Then, make it a competition to see which group can talk for the longest amount of time.
 I give the winners a piece of candy or a free homework pass.

-Pretend You’re There – Show pictures of different places like a park, the zoo, the mall, etc. Pose the questions to students “Pretend you are there.”
+Show pictures of different places like a park, the zoo, the mall, etc. Pose the questions to students “Pretend you are there.”
 This gives students the freedom to take the conversation where they want it to go.
 It is not scripted nor is it limited.
-To add some spice to the activity have the pictures cut into puzzle pieces and have students find their group by putting the puzzle together then talking about the location.
+To add some spice to the activity have the pictures cut into puzzle pieces and have students find their group by putting the puzzle together then talk about the location.
 This activity lets you squeeze in a lot of vocabulary practice.